 Why We Recommend

 Their packaging is all plastic-free; made using bamboo and glass.
-The pressed powders and colours come in bamboo packaging, which is biodegradable.
-And liquid products, such as liquid foundations, come in glass containers which you can recycle.
+The pressed powders and colors come in bamboo packaging, which is biodegradable.
+And liquid products, such as liquid foundations, come in glass containers that you can recycle.

 As the name implies, Clean Faced Cosmetics was created for people who love to wear makeup without all the damaging personal and environmental effects that could come with it.
 They make their products with the phrase “less is more” in mind, and are multi-use.
 For example, the cake also serves as eyeliner, brow filler, and eyeshadow if you’re adventurous enough.